-Figure 6: Electric field intensities and equipotential lines around single phase transmission line
+Figure 6.
+Electric field intensities and equipotential lines inside electrode system with different height protrusions.

-Figure 7: Electric field intensities and equipotential lines around three phase transmission lines
+Figure 7.
+Electric field intensities and equipotential lines inside electrode system with protrusion

-V. CONCLUSION
+V CONCLUSION

-We have described here a new computer program with the ability to solve poissons and laplace's equations.
-With this new method we can calculate electric field intensity and also equipotential lines around any arbitrary shape electrode or conductors with the same or different configurations.
-As we know that in high voltage engineering, analysis of electric field around any equipment has very important role in the design of that equipment therefore, we can use this new computer code in the design and construction of any HV equipment that are used in electric industry.
+We have described here a new computer program with the ability to solve poisson's and laplace's equations.
+With this new method we can calculate electric field intensity and also equipotential lines around or inside any arbitrary shape electrode or conductors with the same or different configurations.
+As we know that in high voltage engineering, analysis of electric field around or inside any equipment has very important role in the design of that equipment therefore, we can use this new computer code in the design and construction of any HV equipment that are used in electric industry.
 Concerning to precision and ability of this new method we can use this code also in research and educational activities.